Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your child has a heart problem called hypoplastic right ventricle.
 This means that the right ventricle is either too small or absent.
 The most common heart problem that includes a hypoplastic right ventricle is called tricuspid atresia.
 This sheet explains tricuspid atresia.
 It can also be used learn about similar heart problems.
 Your child’s healthcare provider will explain as needed.

-The heart is divided into four chambers.
+The heart is divided into 4 chambers.
 The two upper chambers are called atria.
-The two lower chambers are called ventricles.
-The heart has four valves.
+The 2 lower chambers are called ventricles.
+The heart has 4 valves.
 The valves open and close.
 They keep blood flowing forward through the heart.

-In a normal heart, oxygen-poor blood from the body fills the right atrium.
-This blood flows into the right ventricle.
-The right ventricle pumps this blood through the pulmonary artery to the lungs.
+In a normal heart, oxygen-poor blood returns from the body and fills the right atrium.
+This blood flows across the tricuspid valve into the right ventricle.
+The right ventricle pumps this blood across the pulmonary valve through the pulmonary artery to the lungs.
 There, the blood receives oxygen.
 Oxygen-rich blood returns from the lungs and fills the left atrium.
-This blood then flows into the left ventricle.
-The left ventricle pumps this blood through the aorta.
-From there, it flows out to the body.
+This blood then flows across the mitral valve into the left ventricle.
+The left ventricle pumps this blood across the aortic valve to the aorta.
+From there, it travels out to the body.

 The foramen ovale is also a normal part of a baby’s heart before birth.
 It’s an opening in the wall (atrial septum) between the atria.
 It normally closes a few weeks after birth.
 If it remains open, it’s called a patent foramen ovale (PFO).

-With tricuspid atresia, the tricuspid valve is absent.
-Normally, this valve helps oxygen-poor blood flow from the right atrium to the right ventricle.
-With no valve, blood can’t reach the right ventricle.
+With tricuspid atresia, the tricuspid valve is absent or completely blocked off.
+Normally, this valve allows oxygen-poor blood to flow from the right atrium to the right ventricle.
+With no valve, blood can't reach the right ventricle.
 Also, the right ventricle is small.
-There may also be narrowing (stenosis) of the pulmonary valve and pulmonary artery.
+There is usually also narrowing (stenosis) of the pulmonary valve and pulmonary artery.

 These problems with the right heart structures keep blood from being pumped to the lungs in the normal way.

-After birth, other structural defects allow blood to flow through the heart and reach the lungs.
+Normally after birth, the PFO and PDA close.
+In tricuspid atresia, they remain open allowing blood to flow through the heart and reach the lungs.

 A PDA allows some of the blood moving through the aorta to flow into the pulmonary artery.
 As a result, some blood can reach the lungs and get oxygen.
 If the ductus arteriosus closes after birth, not enough blood flows to the lungs.
-This makes cyanosis worse.
+This makes cyanosis worse and may be life-threatening.

 Most children with tricuspid atresia have another heart defect called a ventricular septal defect (VSD).
 This is a hole in the wall (ventricular septum) between the ventricles.
 The hole lets some blood flow from the left ventricle into the small right ventricle.
-Some of this blood can flow into the pulmonary artery and reach the lungs.
+Some of this blood can flow across the pulmonary valve into the pulmonary artery and reach the lungs.

 Tricuspid atresia is a congenital heart defect.
 This means your child was born with it.
 The exact cause is unknown.
 Most cases seem to occur by chance.